Orthogonal-Research-Lab/Neutral-Networks/README.md

   Figure 1.
 3-base hypercube.
 </p>

 In Figure 1, we can use the vertices of a cube to represent each possible genetic state.
 Therefore, we have multiple paths from "000" to "111".
 All of these paths (6) are of equivalent length.
 One feature of a neutral network is a demonstration of neutrality as equivalent to the [ergodicity](https://en.wikipedia.org/wiki/Ergodicity) of a network topology.
-Neutral processes ensure that there are no clearly shorter paths, and any selection on the system will produce asymmetries in the network.
+Neutral processes ensure that there are no clearly shorter paths, and selection on the system will tend towards producing asymmetries in the network.